ESA title

 IcySea therefore turns data into useful, relevant and timely information.

-ESA-InCubed allows us to broaden the capabilities of IcySea to include more datasets and extend the coverage of current datasets, to add useful navigational features, and to incorporate products resulting from previous and ongoing research projects.
+ESA InCubed allows the broadening of the capabilities of IcySea to include more datasets and extend the coverage of current datasets, to add useful navigational features, and to incorporate products resulting from previous and ongoing research projects.
 These additional capabilities will help to make IcySea the essential sea-ice information platform on any ice-going vessel.

 Customers and their Needs

-Our customers and users include any party navigating or operating in the polar regions.
+IcySea’s customers and users include any party navigating or operating in the polar regions.
 Such parties include expedition cruise operators, cargo shipping, fisheries, as well as research institutes and surveying companies.
-We develop IcySea in an open and collaborative manner: everyone in the value chain has an influence on the features provided by the app and any feedback we receive from end users flows back into the app as, for instance, feature enhancements or extensions.
+IcySea was developed in an open and collaborative manner: everyone in the value chain has an influence on the features provided by the app and any feedback received from end users flows back into the app as, for instance, feature enhancements or extensions.

 Because sea-ice information is scattered across the internet and is often in a form difficult for lay people to understand, IcySea simplifies collection and display of relevant sea-ice information to make it useful for navigation in ice-infested waters.
 Customers thus save time and can focus better on their task of navigating in hazardous conditions.